A Phase II Study of sEphB4-HSA in Kaposi Sarcoma

 HealthScout AI Analysis

-Design: Single-arm, open-label, phase II treatment study with non-randomized allocation.
-Up to 65 participants will receive study therapy in repeated 28-day cycles and may continue until progression or unacceptable toxicity, or other protocol-defined discontinuation criteria.
-Serial clinical assessments and correlative studies are planned.
+Design: Single-arm, open-label, phase II study with non-randomized allocation.
+Up to 65 participants treated in 28-day cycles until progression, unacceptable toxicity, or other protocol-defined discontinuation criteria.

-Outcomes: Primary: Proportion with clinical response and rate of unacceptable toxicity at 10 mg/kg every 2 weeks; time-to-event endpoints (time to response, progression, relapse, and death) analyzed by Kaplan-Meier.
-Secondary: Pharmacodynamic and translational endpoints including tumor apoptosis and proliferation by IHC, immune profiling in blood and tumor (flow cytometry, cytokines, immune infiltration), effects on HHV-8 replication and endothelial gene expression, changes in VEGF–Notch–EphrinB2 pathway markers, pharmacokinetics (trough and Cmax by ELISA), patient-reported quality of life, and biobanking of PBMCs and tissues.
-HIV-positive participants will have serial plasma viral loads and T-cell counts assessed.
+Outcomes: Primary: Proportion with clinical response and rate of unacceptable toxicity; time-to-response, time-to-progression, time-to-relapse, and time-to-death estimated by Kaplan–Meier.
+Secondary: Pharmacodynamic effects on tumor apoptosis/proliferation by IHC; immune effects in blood and tissue (flow cytometry, cytokines, T-cell assays, immune infiltration); effects on HHV‑8 replication and endothelial gene expression; pathway modulation of VEGF–Notch–EphrinB2 by IHC; pharmacokinetics (trough and Cmax by ELISA on dosing days in cycles 1–2); quality of life assessments; optional biobanking of PBMCs and tissue; in HIV-positive participants, plasma HIV viral load and T-cell counts over time.

 Eligibility More information